 Most TVs use a panel lit by an array of light-emitting diodes, commonly known as LEDs or LED lights, hence the name "LED TV."
 Organic LED TVs, typically called OLED TVs, on the other hand, are a bit different — each pixel generates its own light.
 That means pixels in dark areas can turn themselves off entirely for perfect, inky blacks (compared to the slightly greyer blacks of LED TVs).
 The difference is astounding and immediately noticeable even if you aren't a videophile, which is why OLED TVs are widely considered the best TVs you can buy today.
 LED TVs tend to be more affordable, though, and can also get brighter — which can make them more ideal for well-lit rooms with lots of windows.
 Let's look at some examples:

 LG’s CX is not just one of the best OLEDs you can buy today, it’s arguably the best TV for most people.
 Picture quality is absolutely mind-blowing thanks to the OLED panel, and it comes with HDMI 2.1, which provides a host of gaming features for the new PS5 and Xbox Series X. They also have better viewing angles than LED TVs, which is good if you sit off-center, but are mildly susceptible to images “burning in” on the screen—though this shouldn't be a problem for most people.
+They're pricier than most LED TVs, but it's well worth it — and since the CX is last year's model, you can get it more affordably than this year's near-identical C1.

 If you're ready to spring for an OLED TV but can't quite afford the offerings from LG and Sony, Vizio's new OLED TV offers many of the benefits for a lower price.
 You still get those deep, perfect blacks at the sacrifice of some brightness, color accuracy and the focused gaming features from the other brands.